microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/gettingStarted.md

 ```
 ~/mcdev stop
 ```
-2. Delete the microclimate docker images:
+2. Delete the Microclimate docker images:
 ```bash
 ~/mcdev delete
 ```
 3. Uninstall the Microclimate CLI.
-From the microclimate directory:
+From the Microclimate directory:
 ```
 cd cli
 sudo ./uninstall.sh
 cd ../..
 ```
-4. Delete the microclimate directory and its subdirectories
+4. Delete the Microclimate directory and its subdirectories
 ```
 rm -rf <microclimate directory>
 ```